-A quarter of the 202 terrestrial mammals in Europe are threatened or nearly threatened.
+A quarter of the 231 resident mammal species in Europe are threatened or nearly threatened.
 More than a quarter (27%) of them have declining populations, 32% are stable, and 33% are of unknown population trend.
-Distribution, occurrence and trend information, supported with reliable field data, particularly on small mammals, in Eastern and South-eastern Europe is absent, in Western Europe it is incomplete.
+Distribution, occurrence and trend information, supported with reliable field data, particularly on small mammals, is absent in a large part of Europe.
 The knowledge and capacities to study and monitor the mammals in Europe are far from optimal.

 Europe still struggles with political, demographic and economic challenges.
 Biodiversity research and protection is recognized as an important item but is not among the priorities.
-Strong lobby groups influence the attention on the biodiversity study and protection.
+Strong lobby groups divert the attention away from biodiversity study and nature protection.

 Capacities to study and monitor mammals need to be built.
 Up-to-date information, equipment, and skills are of crucial importance to learn more about the mammals.
-A better knowledge on distribution, density, and population trends will enable us to protect species and their populations better.
+A better knowledge about distribution, density, and population trends will enable us to protect species and their habitats better.

 Sustainably preserved mammal populations and species diversity in Europe.